WASTE: Versions

 As of version 1.7, WASTE comes in an experimental and a stable release.
 The experimental branch implements a new 16k packet size, which improves overhead and transfer speeds, but is not compatible with previous versions which support a 4k packet size.

 WASTE 1.7.4 for Windows was released on 24 December 2008, and was current As of October 2009.
 This is a new branch on SourceForge created because of inactivity on the main WASTE development branch.
 This is the most fully featured version to date.

 A cross-platform (including Linux, OS X, and Microsoft Windows) beta version of WASTE called Waste 1.5 beta 4 a.k.a. wxWaste, using the WxWidgets toolkit is available.

 VIA Technologies released a fork of WASTE under the name PadlockSL, but removed the product's website after a few weeks.
 The user interface was written in Qt and the client was available for Linux and Windows.

 BlackBelt WASTE is a released fork of WASTE.
 Its build is labelled 1.8 to mark its significant improvements across its various areas of functionality.
 It supports Tor and i2p networks as well as clearnet.
 Its routing has been updated to provide even more obfuscated meta-data internally.
 It has uPnP support to automatically handle port forwarding.
 It also has automatic Anti-Spoofing Technology to encourage unique users.
-Under development since 2010, it currently (Jul 2021) has regular releases and improvements.
+Since May 2023, it also contains Conference VoIP.
+Under development since 2010, it currently (May 2023) has regular releases and improvements.